 The last step is to literally name your persona and give it an identity.
 Let’s say you’re trying to reach more patients who want and need dental implants; you might name this persona “Implant Ivan.”
-Every time you evaluate your new dental implant marketing, ask yourself – would Implant Ivan like this message?
+Every time you evaluate your dental implant marketing strategies, ask yourself – would Implant Ivan like this message?
 Have we addressed Implant Ivan’s pain points, and have we included something in our message that will cause Ivan to trust us as the right practice to solve his problem?
 Review the entire checklist to make sure your message matches your persona.

 While personas aren’t always necessary for super-broad marketing messages, they are vital when targeting big-dollar procedures such as cosmetic dentistry, dental implants, orthodontics or major restorative dentistry.
-If you had a marketing campaign fall flat recently, go back and evaluate if your message did everything possible to help your target think “OMG, it’s like they actually KNOW me!”
+If you had a dental marketing campaign fall flat recently, go back and evaluate if your message did everything possible to help your target think “OMG, it’s like they actually KNOW me!”

 To really get the most out of personas, try incorporating them in your next marketing project – hopefully something fun and creative.
 Looking for new ideas on how to market your practice?
 Start by downloading our free Creative Dental Marketing Ideas Guide.